 “Jesus Christ suffers under the patience of God as the one who is truly patient in our place.”

 Eve’s impatience for the god-likeness God later proved to be so willing to give (Genesis 3:5; 2 Peter 1:4)… Abram taking Sarai’s slave to beget the children of the covenant (Genesis 16:1-2) which God later miraculously provided… the accident we cause by driving impatiently… the rushed marriage regretted for decades… pushing our kids into competitive sports and advanced classes before they are ready….
 Christ bears these acts of impatience and the destruction they cause in himself, freeing us to relinquish our impatience.
 In so doing, he establishes us in lives of hopeful, active and life-giving patience, as we eagerly await his return, giving room for ourselves and others to grow and develop in him.

-* This is an abridged form of a passage from my book, God’s Being in Reconciliation: The Theological Basis of the Unity and Diversity of the Atonement in the Theology of Karl Barth.
+* This is an abridged form of a passage from Adam Johnson’s book, God’s Being in Reconciliation: The Theological Basis of the Unity and Diversity of the Atonement in the Theology of Karl Barth.